-The Sage Dual Boiler, or Breville Dual Boiler if you’re not in Europe, is an espresso machine I’ve been wanting to review for ages, and if you’re among my fellow coffee botherers (what I call my readers and viewers) who have been asking me to review the Dual Boiler for ages, apologies for the delay!
+The Sage Dual Boiler, or Breville Dual Boiler if you’re not in Europe, is an espresso coffee machine I’ve been wanting to review for ages, and if you’re one of my fellow coffee botherers (what I call my readers and viewers) who have been asking me to review the Dual Boiler for ages, apologies for the delay!

-The model I’m reviewing is the current model in 2021, by the way, which is the Sage Dual Boiler bes920UK.
+The model I’m reviewing is the recent model in 2021, by the way, which is the Sage Dual Boiler bes920UK.

 Check Price - Amazon UK